jonathanlermitage/oga-maven-plugin/README.md

 ### Code

 Open an issue or a pull-request.
-Contributions must be tested at least on JDK7 and 8.
+Contributions must be tested at least on JDK8.
 Please reformat new code only: do not reformat the whole project or entire existing file (in other words, try do limit the amount of changes in order to speed up code review).

 ### Definitions file